Rochester Institute of Technology: Athletics

-Additionally, RIT has a wide variety of club, intramural, and pick-up sports and teams to provide a less-competitive recreational option to students.
+In 2021, the RIT men's lacrosse team beat Salisbury in double overtime to take the NCAA Division III national championship.
+In 2022, the RIT men's lacrosse team won a second national title, following a 12–10 victory over Union College.

 RIT's Alpine Ski Club competes at United States Collegiate Ski & Snowboard Association (USCSA), which uses NCAA II competition and academic standards.
 The varsity Alpine Ski Team competes at the USCSA Mid East Region.

 Tom Coughlin, coach of the NFL's 2008 and 2012 Super Bowl champion New York Giants, taught physical education and was the head coach of the RIT Men's Varsity Football team for four seasons in the early 1970s.
 Overseeing RIT football's transition from a club sport to an NCAA Division III team, this was the first head coaching job of Coughlin's career with him calling his time at RIT "a great experience."

 Since 1968 RIT's hockey teams played at Frank Ritter Memorial Ice Arena on campus.
 In 2010, RIT began raising money for a new arena.
 In 2011, B. Thomas Golisano and the Polisseni Foundation donated $4.5 million for the new arena, which came to be named the Gene Polisseni Center.
-The new 4,300-seat arena was completed in 2014 and the Men's and Women's teams moved into the new facility in September for the 2014–2015 season.

-In 2021 and 2022 the RIT Men’s Lacrosse team won back to back D III Championships losing only one game in two years.

 Mascot

 RIT's athletics nickname is the "Tigers", a name given following the undefeated men's basketball season of 1955–56.
 Prior to that, RIT's athletic teams were called the "Techmen" and had blue and silver as the sports colors.
-In 1963, RIT students fundraised using ‘Tigershares’ to buy a rescued Bengal tiger cub that became the university's mascot, named SpiRIT which stands for Student Pride in RIT(Rochester Institute of Technology).
+In 1963, RIT students fundraised using ‘Tigershares’ to buy a rescued Bengal tiger cub that became the university's mascot, named SpiRIT which stands for Student Pride in RIT.
 Ambitious students were trained as the Tiger Cubs handlers and took him to most sport events until 1964.
 It was then discovered that the cub was ill and eventually he was put down due to these health complications.
 The original tiger's pelt now resides in the RIT Archive Collections at RIT Libraries.
 RIT helped the Seneca Park Zoo purchase a new tiger shortly after SpiRIT's death, but it was not used as a school mascot.
 A bronze sculpture by D.H.S.
 Wehle in the center of the Henrietta campus now provides an everlasting version of the mascot.

-RIT's team mascot is a version of this Bengal Tiger named RITchie.
-RITchie was the selected name entered in 1989 by alumnus Richard P. Mislan during a College Activities Board "Name the RIT Tiger" contest.
-After it was announced that the RIT Men's Hockey Team was moving from Division III to Division I in 2005, RITchie was redesigned and made his debut in the fall of 2006.
+A costumed tiger mascot named RITchie was later introduced, appearing at a variety of campus events.
+The name was selected as part of a student contest in 1989.